FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

   - Earlier targets also aim for lesser precision.
   - Use Forwarding Rate (FR) at maximum offered load [RFC2285] (Section 3.6.2) to initialize bounds.
+{::comment}

+    [MB24]: There is no such section in the document.
+    Do you meant Section 3.6.2 of [RFC2285]?
+    If so, please update accordingly.
+    Idem for all similar occurrences in the document.
+Thanks.

+    [VP25]: Clarify.
+Check for every external section referenced.

+{:/comment}

 - Take care when dealing with inconsistent trial results.
   - Reported throughput is smaller than the smallest load with high loss.
   - Smaller load candidates are measured first.
 - Apply several load selection heuristics to save even more time by trying hard to avoid unnecessarily narrow bounds.
+{::comment}

+    [MB26]: Maximizing means?

+    [VP27]: Reformulate.

+{:/comment}

+Some of these enhancements
+{::comment}

+    [MB28]: Which ones?

+    [VP29]: Describe the lists better so "some" is not needed here.

+{:/comment}
+are formalized as MLRsearch specification,
+{::comment}

+    [MB30]: Where?
+In this document?

+    [VP31]: Yes.

+{:/comment}
-Some of these enhancements are formalized as MLRsearch specification, the remaining enhancements are treated as implementation details, thus achieving high comparability without limiting future improvements.
+the remaining enhancements are treated as implementation details, thus achieving high comparability without limiting future improvements.

+MLRsearch configuration options
+{::comment}

+    [MB32]: Where are those defined?
+Please add a pointer to the appropriate section.

+    [VP33]: Add pointer.

+{:/comment}
+are flexible enough to
+{::comment}

+    [MB34]: "flexibe" is ambiguous.
+Simply, state what we do.

+    [VP35]: Reformulate.

+{:/comment}
-MLRsearch configuration options are flexible enough to support both conservative settings and aggressive settings.
+support both conservative settings and aggressive settings.
 Conservative enough settings lead to results unconditionally compliant with [RFC2544], but without much improvement on search duration and repeatability.
 Conversely, aggressive settings lead to shorter search durations and better repeatability, but the results are not compliant with [RFC2544].
+{::comment}

+    [MB36]: Add pointers where this is further elaborated.

+    [VP37]: Point to specific subsection.

+{:/comment}

 No part of [RFC2544] is intended to be obsoleted by this document.

+{::comment}

+    [MB38]: List the set of terms/definitions used in this document.
+    I guess we should at least leverage terms defined in 2544/1242.

+    [VP39]: Move list of terms here?

+{:/comment}

+{::comment}

+    [MB40]: Also, please add a statement that the convention used in bmwg are followed here as well (def, discussion, etc.)

+    [VP41]: Ok.

+{:/comment}

 # Identified Problems